 - How was the data associated with each instance acquired?
 Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If the data was indirectly inferred/derived from other data, was the data validated/verified?
-If so, please describe how. - The AER publishes AER ST37, a monthly list of wells in Alberta, including location, 1491 operation mode, license status, and product type.
-However, the data needs rigorous qual-1492 ity control as license status, or operation mode may not accurately reflect the actual well 1493 status.
-The authors, with extensive domain expertise, removed duplicate well entries in 1494 the metadata and shapefile, keeping the most recent update.
-We then merge and filter the 1495 datasets, categorizing wells as active, abandoned, or suspended based on expert criteria.
-1496 Duplicate coordinates are resolved by keeping the instance with the latest drill date.
-We 1497 verify all wells are within Alberta's boundaries.
-After thorough quality control by domain 1498 experts, we calculate the geographical bounds covered by wells and divide the region into 1499 non-overlapping square patches.
-These patches include varying numbers of wells, with an equal number of patches with and without wells.
-1500 - What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensors, manual human curation, software programs, software APIs)?
-How were these mechanisms or procedures validated? - We acquired multispectral satellite imagery data from Planet Labs, which comprises four bands (RGBN) with a 3-meter-per-pixel resolution obtained through their proprietary API.
+If so, please describe how. - The AER publishes AER ST37, a monthly list of wells in Alberta, including location, operation mode, license status, and product type.
+However, the data needs rigorous quality control as license status, or operation mode may not accurately reflect the actual well status.
+The authors, with extensive domain expertise, removed duplicate well entries in the metadata and shapefile, keeping the most recent update.
+We then merge and filter the datasets, categorizing wells as active, abandoned, or suspended based on expert criteria.
+Duplicate coordinates are resolved by keeping the instance with the latest drill date.
+We verify all wells are within Alberta's boundaries.
+After thorough quality control by domain experts, we calculate the geographical bounds covered by wells and divide the region into non-overlapping square patches.
+These patches include varying numbers of wells, with an equal number of patches with and without wells. - What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensors, manual human curation, software programs, software APIs)?
+How were these mechanisms or procedures validated?
+We acquired multispectral satellite imagery data from Planet Labs, which comprises four bands (RGBN) with a 3-meter-per-pixel resolution obtained through their proprietary API.
 This data was processed using quality-controlled and cleaned well data to generate segmentation and object detection annotations.
 The annotations were created using custom Python code, leveraging libraries like Shapely, GeoPandas, and Rasterio, and were validated through visualization using folium and matplotlib. - If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?
-No.
+No. - Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?